micbay/RaceTimerAndController/README.md

 <br>

 # **The Main Display (LCD2004 + I2C Backpack)**
-For the main display that provides the user interface, we are using a 4 row x 20 character LCD.
+For the main display that provides the user interface, the project uses a 4 row x 20 character LCD.
 LCD character displays are readily available in 2 or 4 rows, of 16 or 20 characters, fairly inexpensive, and simply to use.
 A 4 row x 20 character LCD display is the biggest commonly available, and is big enough to fit understandable menus and output for this application.
 In addition to providing the setup interface, the main display will also display a live leaderboard during a race.
 Hoewever, it's much too small to be used as a spectator display from a distance.

 > ***LCD Part Numbers:** these types of character LCDs usually follow a Part Number pattern of 'LCDccrr', where rr = number of rows, and cc = the number of characters wide it is. (ie. LCD2004 = 4rows of 20ch).*

 This display can be controlled directly using 13 Arduino pins.
-However, it is common to add a small 'backpack' board that will allow us to control these via I2C instead.
+However, it is common to add a small 'backpack' board that will allow us to control it via I2C instead.
 This reduces the number of signal pins from 13 to just 2.
 This addition is so prevalent that most LCDs of this type, sold for use with Arduino, have an I2C backpack included.

 [![I2C PinsImage](Images/LCD2004%20I2C%20backpack.png)](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)